How to Do Payroll in North Dakota

 State Income Taxes

 North Dakota is a progressive income state tax with five income tax brackets.
-Four tables (single, married filing jointly, married filing jointly, and head of household) are listed below.
-To determine what you specifically need to withhold, use the North Dakota withholding tables.
+Three tables (single, married filing jointly, and head of household) are listed below.
+To determine what you specifically need to withhold, use the North Dakota withholding table.

 If you need assistance with income tax withholdings, the state provides a guide to help.